zaz/6.419-jupyterbook/README.md

    1. or `jupyter book build --builder pdflatex .` (untested)
    2. or `jupyter book build --builder pdfhtml .` (untested)

+### Downloading data

+The data required for this class is quite large so is included as submodels.
+You can download it using:

+    git submodule update --init --recursive --remote

+Be sure to check that this matches the data given in the course and open an issue or pull request if it does not.

 ### Including code in the footer

 A lot of these questions require many lines of code to load and pre-process